 - Condition of the surface of the walls

 - Price of paint

-- If you’re covering up a dark color (requires multiple coats and more time)
+- Whether you’re covering a dark color (requires 2 coats or more and more time)

 - Whether the ceilings and doors are being done as well as the trim and walls.